Bryan Callen: MADtv (1995–1997) and other television projects

 Callen played Ricky's sexually abusive father on The Secret Life of the American Teenager on ABC Family.
-He also makes frequent appearances on Chelsea Lately.
+He also made frequent appearances on Chelsea Lately.
 He hosted the E! show Bank of Hollywood, and currently appears as a commentator of The Smoking Gun Presents: World's Dumbest... on truTV.

-Callen also plays the role of Coach Mellor in The Goldbergs and its spinoff series Schooled.
+Callen also played the role of Coach Mellor in The Goldbergs and its spinoff series Schooled.
 The pilot aired on January 24, 2018.
-The spinoff was picked up for 13 episode order for the fall 2018 television season.
+The spinoff was picked up for a 13-episode order for the fall, 2018 television season.

 Callen co-wrote and co-starred in Dream Crushers with Will Sasso, Sara Rue, and Scott Thompson.
 The series was shot in 2009 but unaired until 2011.
 He appeared with Melinda Hill in an episode of the 2012–13 web series Romantic Encounters.

 Ten Minute Podcast

 Beginning on February 20, 2012, Callen and fellow actors and comedians Will Sasso and Chris D'Elia began the Ten Minute Podcast.
 Tommy Blacha and Chad Kultgen later replaced Callen and D'Elia.